rexao/john-smith-utils/README.md

 `"target_guilds"` : Key in the server IDs and the respective emoji limit (default 50) for each category.
 (For Guild Sync)

-#### 3. ulimit -Sn 2000
+#### 3. ulimit -Sn

-On macOS (confirmed on Big Sur 11.7), the limit on the number of file descriptors a process may have defaults to 256.
-The scripts raise `OSError: [Errno 24] Too many open files` in my testing with the default.
-They run for me with it set to 2000 but feel free to set it to whatever that works.
+On macOS (confirmed on Big Sur 11.7), the limit on the number of file descriptors a process may have defaults to 256 and causes the scripts to raise `OSError: [Errno 24] Too many open files` in my testing.
+They run for me at 2000 but feel free to set it to whatever that fits your case.

-`ulimit -Sn 2000`
+Run this command before running the script: `ulimit -Sn 2000`

 See also: https://www.ibm.com/docs/en/aix/7.2?topic=u-ulimit-command